rackd/dxdp/README.md

 <br/>

-## Options.
+## Options
-dXDP options are handled via enviormental variable.
-Currently, you change the following options with the following variables:
+Options for dXDP are handled via environmental variable.
+Currently, you can change the following options with the following variables:
 1. **CONFIG_PATH** (path to config)
     - By default dXDP looks for config files at /etc/dxdp/dxdp.conf